Visiting Eastern State Penitentiary in Philadelphia

 Abandonment, Decay, and a New Life

 After operating for 142 years, Eastern State officially closed in 1971.
-For years, it sat abandoned, overgrown with vines, crumbling plaster, and rusting bars.
-But in the 1990s, a preservation effort turned it into one of Philadelphiaโs most fascinating historic sites.
+For years, it sat abandoned, with vines creeping over it, plaster crumbling, and bars rusting.
+In the 1990s, a preservation effort transformed it into one of Philadelphia’s most fascinating historic sites.

-Today, itโs a blend of preserved decay and interactive storytelling.
-Audio tours, art installations, and historic reenactments give visitors a deeper look into what life was like behind those cold stone walls.
-And for those brave enough, Eastern State is also known as one of the most haunted places in America, hosting nighttime ghost tours and Halloween events that sell out fast.
+Today, it’s a blend of preserved decay and interactive storytelling.
+Audio tours, art installations, and historic reenactments offer visitors a deeper look into what life was like behind those cold stone walls.
+For those brave enough, Eastern State is also known as one of the most haunted places in America, hosting nighttime ghost tours and Halloween events that sell out quickly.

 FOOD

 After spending over 2 hours in prison, we were hungry.
-I didn’t want to search or pay for parking again, so we left our car in the parking lot and walked across the street.
-There are many restaurants in the area, and some also offer outdoor seating.
-We visited theย Urban Saloon, located at 2120 Fairmount Ave, Philadelphia, PA 19130,ย (215) 232-5359.
+I didn’t want to search for or pay for parking again, so we left our car in the lot and walked across the street.
+There are many restaurants in the area, and some offer outdoor seating.
+We visited the Urban Saloon at 2120 Fairmount Ave, Philadelphia, PA 19130, (215) 232-5359.
 I ordered a Monte Christopher Panini and had a house special drink.
 The atmosphere was pleasant, and the customer service was exceptional.
-They also have a bar and seem to be a great place to meet up with friends.ย
+They also have a bar and seem to be a great place to meet up with friends.

 My Philadelphia Bucket List of Places to Visit